Turmateniri/team3/Home.md

 **Project Description**

-In China, there are 37 million students in university or college in 2016(according to the announcement of China Educational Department).
-However, the service of Chinese university is not as good as developed countries’ university.
-Very few schools have their own study system like Blackboard of pace.
-So, in most universities, students must inquire their advisor to get inh as major transfer regulation and school temporary closing information.
-We decided to create a Blackboard like app, for Chinese students, to solve the information delay problem.
+[Needs Description ] Chinese Cuisine App

  **Idea Proposal**

 1 .
 What is the name of the app you want to develop?
 (Tentative name)

-School Board

- 2 .
-What is the app you want to develop?
-(Description in less than 250 words)

-The app is based on the situation of Chinese universities.
-Students cannot get information from school without delay, because very few schools have their own study systems like Blackboard.
-So, in most universities, students must inquire their advisers to get information, such as major transfer regulation and school temporary closing information.
-There are two main reasons caused this situation.
-Firstly, schools have no money to create Blackboard like systems.
-The average tuition of university is around 1000 dollars per year.
-The service based on the cost is reasonable.
-Second reason is: in Chinese culture, hardworking is the most important virtue to a student.
-So teachers believe students should do their best for very thing in school.
+[ Chinese Cuisine App ] (needs real name)

-3. What is/are the problem/s you want to solve?
+2. What is/are the problem/s you want to solve?

-The problem we want to solve is the misconception many people have of chinese cuisine.
-Many people believe that chinese food is similar, if not the same as take-out chinese food.
-They also believe that chinese food is tedious and difficult to make.
-We wish to solve these problems with our app
+The problem we want to solve is the misconception many people have of Chinese cuisine.
+Many people believe that Chinese food is similar, if not the same as take-out Chinese food.
+They also believe that Chinese food is tedious and difficult to make.
+We wish to solve these problems with our app.

 4. Who are the users you are targeting?